-The modern instructional designer will have ideas and methods for asset development at his or her fingertips, and be jumping at the chance to create such effective and flexible resources.
+The modern learning experience designer will have ideas and methods for eLearning content creation at his or her fingertips, and be jumping at the chance to create effective and flexible resources.

-Handing over the localisation of your content to a trusted and proven translation provider ensures a high level of quality and consistency across texts, video subtitling, voiceover artists and a multi-language rebuild of your learning resources.
-Finding a content provider that can also fulfil all your translation requirements is an added bonus, as it’s possible to receive cost and time benefits from integrating the translation step into the overall content development, as well as having the benefits of an already established relationship and their knowledge of you and your processes.
+Handing over the localisation of your content to a trusted and proven translation provider ensures a high level of quality and consistency.
+This consistency should cover texts, video subtitling, voiceover artists and a multi-language rebuild of your learning resources.
+Finding a content provider that can also fulfil all your translation requirements is an added bonus.
+It’s possible to receive cost and time benefits from integrating the translation step into the overall content development, as well as having the benefits of an already established relationship

 Read here about Logicearth’s strategic partnership with Comtec Translations.

 WORKING WITH EXTERNAL PROVIDERS FOR SUCCESS

 The nuances of good content development can be lost in the constraints of time, budget and available expertise.
 Creating courses and developing the high-quality learning resources expected by learners can only be done by high quality content developers – there’s no easy way to shortcut this.
 The good news is that building a relationship with a good content development partner can, in the long run, save time and money.
 It can greatly reduce some of the pressures on L&D personnel by becoming that safe pair of hands that is heavily invested in the success of the business.

 Using an external content provider, you gain all of their skills, expertise and business acumen, and access to a range of the latest and greatest tools and methods.

 Professionalism will be at the heart of all they do for you – products, services and process.

 An outsourcing model will help to smooth out the peaks and trough of content demand, reducing stress and ensuring consistency in standards and quality.

 You can expect your content partner to keep on top of current trends in the marketplace.